-Jane Hoffman: Animal Issues Liaison – President and chair of the board of the Mayor’s Alliance for NYC Animals and a founding member of the Association of the Bar of the City of New York’s Committee on Legal Issues.
+Jane Hoffman: Animal Issues Liaison – President of the Mayor’s Alliance for NYC’s Animals and a Founding Member of Animal Law Committee at the NYC Bar Association.

 We are deeply grateful for the ongoing assistance from scores of people critical to the success of StubbyDog.
 There are too many to list here completely, but some include: